Johntech96/Johntech96/README.md

-# Hey, I'm John — Technologist, Ethical Hacker & Builder from Bangalore
+# Hey, I'm John — Technologist, Ethical Hacker & Builder from Delhi

 I explore the edges of technology — blending **machine learning**, **cybersecurity**, **automation**, and **deep tech** to build tools that matter.